-$^{^{13}}$ Related constructs now appear in a number of papers for NTU economies, cf., Kannai [31].
+&lt;sup>14Related constructs now appear in a number of papers for NTU economies, cf., Kannai [31].

-14As Weber [56] demonstrates, for games with a continuum of players, extensions of the concepts of balancedness (from finite games) do not necessarily ensure nonemptiness of the core of the game.
-Thus further conditions are required to ensure nonemptiness of approximate cores, even with a continuum player set and with a balancedness condition.
+&lt;sup>15As Weber [56] demonstrates, for games with a continuum of players, extensions of the concepts of balancedness (from finite games) do not necessarily ensure nonemptiness of the core of the game.
+Thus, even with a continuum player set and with a balancedness condition, further conditions are required.